[Alexander von Humboldt was the] greatest scientific traveller who ever lived. — Charles Darwin

-The compilation will be bound in a little formal collection, in which there will be different types of paper, different textures, different measurements… that will help to differentiate the sections, transmit sensations and make a representative product of our way of understanding how it feels for someone who loves books.
+The compilation is bound in a little formal collection, in which there are different types of paper, different textures, different measurements… that help to differentiate the sections, transmit sensations and make a representative product of our way of understanding how it feels for someone who loves books.

-And it will be a trilingual edition: English (main language), German and Spanish.
+And it’s a trilingual edition: English (main language), German and Spanish.

 A little bit more about Humboldt’s life